PARTNER

 Christopher G. Kerr

-Prior to law school, Mr. Kerr interned for two years with the corporate legal department of Sun Microsystems, Inc. in Menlo Park and London while completing his undergraduate studies.
-Following his first year of law school, he returned to London and completed a summer internship with a small practice focused on corporate compliance and data protection.
+He began working at HSSA as a law clerk in 2006 during his second year of law school and has been a partner since 2018.
+Before attending law school, Mr. Kerr interned for two years with the corporate legal department at Sun Microsystems, Inc. in Menlo Park and London while completing his undergraduate degree.
+After his first year of law school, he returned to London for a summer internship with a boutique firm focused on corporate compliance and data protection.

-Mr. Kerr is a car enthusiast, an amateur photographer and DJ, and an avid snowboarder.
-He also previously sat on the board of his prior building’s Homeowner’s Association in various roles including as President, during which time he helped successfully navigate the association through a complex construction defect litigation and various contentious disputes between individual homeowners.
+Outside of his legal practice, Mr. Kerr is a car enthusiast, amateur photographer and DJ, and avid snowboarder.
+He previously served on the board of his former building’s homeowners’ association, including as President, where he helped guide the association through construction defect litigation and internal disputes between homeowners.

 Select results:

-In December 2024, Mr. Kerr obtained a unanimous defense verdict from a Bakersfield jury in Jones v.
-Henden, a premises liability lawsuit in which the plaintiff sought damages from a property owner after he sustained burn injuries while trying to start a non-running RV by pouring gasoline into its carburetor.
-Judgment was entered in favor of Defendants in the amount of $42,000.
+In December 2024, Mr. Kerr secured a unanimous defense verdict from a jury in Bakersfield in Jones v.
+Henden, a lawsuit where the plaintiff claimed a property owner was responsible for his burn injuries.
+The injuries occurred when the plaintiff tried to start a broken-down RV by pouring gasoline into its carburetor, which caused a fire.
+The jury found in favor of the defendants, and the court entered a judgment awarding them $42,000.

-Mr. Kerr was one of the trial attorneys in the matter of Gdowski v.
-Tsang, a complex contract dispute related to drainage on two properties in the city of Palos Verdes Estates, California.
-The Court granted a nonsuit on all claims brought by the plaintiff in February 2020 and awarded the Tsangs $164,150 on their cross-complaint following completion of a remote trial in February 2021.
-Mr. Kerr defended the judgment on appeal, which was affirmed in full by the California Court of Appeal, Second District.
+Mr. Kerr was one of the trial attorneys in Gdowski v.
+Tsang, a complicated contract dispute involving drainage issues on two neighboring properties in Palos Verdes Estates, California.
+In February 2020, the court dismissed all of the plaintiff’s claims by granting a nonsuit following the presentation of Plaintiff’s case at trial.
+After a subsequent remote trial concluded in February 2021, the court awarded the Tsang family $164,150 on their cross-complaint.
+Mr. Kerr later defended that outcome on appeal, and the California Court of Appeal, Second District, upheld the judgment in full.

 Education